jcheroske/meteor-less-mouse-and-touch/README.md

 * @default

-  A detached ruleset of styles applied with no mouse activity.
+  A detached ruleset of styles applied initially.

 * @hover